YiranJing/Coronavirus-Epidemic-COVID-19/README.en.md

 #### Date: Since Jan 26 2020

-***
+## Contents：

-## Projects:
+1. Nowcasting and Forecasting the 2019-nCoV Outbreak size in Wuhan
-> On January 23, authorities in Wuhan shut down the city’s public transportation, including buses, trains, ferries, and the airport.
+   - Model 1: Estimating the potential number of cases in Wuhan until Jan 23
-> There are 9 million people stay in Wuhan after 23 Jan.
-And official reported that 5 million people travel out Wuhan for Chinese Spring Festival.
-The effective catchment population of Wuhan international airport is around 19 million.
+   - Model 2: Simulating Peak of 2019-nCoV in Wuhan after 23 Jan

-Consider the transmissibility and population of Wuhan changed a lot before and after Jan 23, 2020, I choice different methods to nowcasting and forecasting the potential outbreak size in Wuhan city referencing by published papers.
+2. Real-Time forecasting of the total confirmed cases in China

 #### Key limitation within models below:
 1. My models conclusions are critically dependent on the assumptions underpinning models.